 Current condition or most recent test interval (e.g., 12 months, 24 months, etc.)

 Data should be reviewed to identify and evaluate any trends.
-The review shall include any confirmed OOS/OOT results against the recorded specification limits obtained during the review period.
+The review shall include any confirmed OOS/OOT (Out-of-Trend) results against the recorded specification limits obtained during the review period.

 The conclusion of this review should include an assessment of trends and a statement confirming whether the stability data support the reported expiry date (in the case of a medicinal product) or review period (in the case of an API) or whether there is a need to update the stability data, registered specification limits or changes to the shelf life.